onestardao/WFGY/ProblemMap/Twin_Atlas/demos/README.md

 ## 🎯 What a successful demo looks like

-A successful Twin Atlas demo should make the audience see all of the following quickly:
+A successful Twin Atlas demo should make readers see all of the following quickly:

 ### A. The baseline locked too early
 The route looked neat, but the certainty was not earned.